-This fresh arugula pesto pasta is gluten-free, vegan, and can easily fit into your simple, healthy weeknight meal plan.
+This fresh arugula pesto pasta is gluten-free, vegan, and so delicious.

 The rich flavor of arugula and the crunch of roasted pine nuts make this one of the most amazing nutritious comfort foods around.
 Adding sprouts makes it a superfood meal.